 Ready to Tackle Your Tooth Sensitivity?

 You may have spent months or even years dealing with this sensitivity, but it doesn’t have to put a damper on your culinary escapades.
 Dental treatment can help eliminate the pain that comes with tooth sensitivity.
-Dr. Flynn is a skilled professional that can help repair your teeth and gums to eliminate tooth sensitivity.
+Dr. Stubbs is a skilled professional that can help repair your teeth and gums to eliminate tooth sensitivity.
 If you’re ready to nix the pain, contact the Stubbs Family Dentistry office in West Allis, WI at 414-541-8250.